Ocean City Beach Patrol Employment Opportunity, Pre-Employment Testing for Summer 2020

-Ocean City, Maryland – (August 21, 2017): The Ocean City Beach Patrol (OCBP) will hold a pre-employment physical skills evaluation on Saturday, August 26th and Saturday, September 2nd to fill openings in the 2018 employment roster.
+Ocean City, Maryland – (July 2019): The Ocean City Beach Patrol (OCBP) will hold pre-employment physical skills evaluations on Saturday, August 3rd, Wednesday, August 7th and Saturday, August 17th to fill openings in the 2020 employment roster.
 The pre-employment evaluation is being held in Ocean City, in the area of Dorchester Street and the beach.
 There are no pre-certification requirements and experience in ocean rescue is not necessary to apply.

 Registration for the test begins at 9 a.m. on Dorchester Street and the Boardwalk.
 After orientation, applicants should prepare for a full day of testing beginning shortly after registration.
 Candidates will swim 400m, run 300m, perform simulated swimming rescues, and demonstrate the capacity to run fast in timed sprint races.
 Water-related activities take place in the Atlantic Ocean with all running activities on the beach.

 Although pre-registration is not required, candidates are strongly encouraged to pre-register for the test by visiting www.ococean.com/ocbp.
 The Beach Patrol requires acceptable proof of age of all candidates, which can be a driver’s license, birth certificate or U.S. passport.
 Without proper proof of age, applicants will not be permitted to participate.
 In addition, applicants must be 17 years old or older by June 22, 2020, and those under 18 must be accompanied by a legal guardian during the entire testing process.